 Dr. Carson currently serves in a number of national and international professional capacities, including as President of the American Society for Men's Health and Congress President for the International Society of Men’s Health.
 He previously served as President of the Sexual Medicine Society of North America and President of the Southeastern Section of the American Urological Association.
 Dr. Carson serves on many editorial boards, including BJU International and Postgraduate Medicine.
 He is currently Editor-in-Chief of Sexual Medicine Reviews and Associate Editor for the Journal of Men’s Health and the Trends in Urology and Men’s Health journal.

-In 2014 Dr. Carson received the Council of the British Association of Urological Surgeons' St. Paul's Medal.
+In 2014 Dr. Carson received the Lifetime Achievement Award from the Sexual Medicine Society of North America as well as the St. Paul's Medal from the Council of the British Association of Urological Surgeons.
 He also received the American Urological Association's Brantley Scott Award in 2012 and their Distinguished Contributor Award in 2011.
 Dr. Carson has also been consistently recognized by his peers as among the Best Doctors in America in Urology.

 Fellowship: Mayo Clinic, Rochester, MN, 1975-1978

 Medical professionals interested in referring a patient please visit our Refer a Patient page for more information.